 What Should You Do in a Dental Emergency?

 Since an emergency is an uninformed situation, you can deal with it yourself to some extent before you visit your dentist.

-Deal with Pain: Damaged teeth or restorations generally cause swelling and pain.
+Damaged teeth or restorations generally cause swelling and pain.
 You can address it with over-the-counter medications.
-In addition, you can use an ice pack for swollen areas that can help in reducing the inflammation and ease the discomfort.
+In addition, you can use an ice pack for swollen areas that can help in reducing inflammation and ease discomfort.
 You can also source gels/ointments from your local pharmacy, which can help to cover sensitive areas for temporary relief.

-Ensure Treatment ASAP: A toothache is a sign of a fracture or possible teeth decay.
+A toothache is a sign of a fracture or possible tooth decay.
 Therefore, you should always consult a dentist if you experience a toothache.
 If left unattended, an infection may spread, and so may the discomfort.
 Such conditions may lead to permanent damage to the tooth or teeth in the long term.

 There are many dental situations whereby you have some time to deal with whilst in many cases, visiting your dentist without delay is the only solution.
 Here are some of the most common conditions you or your loved ones may face.

-Knocked Tooth: Often, a knocked off tooth can be replaced in its socket.
+Often, a knocked-off tooth can be replaced in its socket.
 Primarily, remove the dirt from the tooth by cleaning it with water and take it to your dentist as soon as you can.
 You can preserve your knocked-out tooth in milk to enhance its longevity.